Smoky Quartz: Properties, Facts and Photos

 Distinguishing heat-treated quartz from natural smoky quartz can be difficult, even for experts.
 Geologists often rely on experience, considering factors such as the crystal’s origin, price, and subtle visual clues like colour tone or surface features.

 When people ask questions like 'Is my crystal real or fake?' or 'Is my smoky quartz natural or irradiated?', they’re often hoping for a definitive answer.
-But geology is complex, and things are rarely so clear-cut.
+But geology is complex, and things are rarely clear-cut.

 While visual clues can sometimes help, factors like provenance, geological context, and even information about the seller can be just as important.
 However, in some cases, lab testing is the only way to be sure.